 When opening the box, you should find the cables, instructions and the base.
 If not, you have opened the box at the wrong end.
 Remove the cables, base and the paperwork.

-Next you should loose the binding strap and remove the top of the styrofoam.
+Next, you should lose the binding strap and remove the top of the styrofoam.
 Now you should see the back of the monitor.
 Since this is a curved monitor, you should leave it in the styrofoam when mounting the base – improper pressure will cause a broken panel!
-It could be wise to be carefull with the box and keep it if you have to move the monitor later on.
+It could be wise to be careful with the box and keep it if you have to move the monitor later.

-Carefully mount the base to the monitor backside.
+Carefully mount the base to the monitor’s backside.

-The base must be mounted with 4 screws found inside the bag with the quick start guide.
+The base must be mounted with four screws found inside the bag with the quick start guide.
 You will need a Philips driver to mount the screws.

 Carefully place the monitor on the desk and locate the cables needed for your setup.
-Initially all I needed was the power cable and the USB-C cable connecting my laptop to the docking where my peripherals was connected.
+Initially, all I needed was the power cable and the USB-C cable connecting my laptop to the docking station where my peripherals were connected.

-The USB-C cable has a built-in adapter for USB-A, but you will loose the power supply charging the battery of your laptop if you use this.
+The USB-C cable has a built-in adapter for USB-A, but if you use this, you will lose the power supply charging your laptop’s battery.

-Lastly you have to remove the transport tapes from the webcam and unfold the camera from the monitor.
+Lastly, you must remove the transport tapes from the webcam and unfold the camera from the monitor.

-At this point, the modern workplace should be ready for some seriously endpoint manager work.
+At this point, the modern workplace should be ready for some serious endpoint manager work.

-After using the monitor for a couple of days, I have made some experiences and found some hacks to fit the product even better to my workday.
+After using the monitor for a few days, I gained some experience and found some hacks to fit the product better into my workday.

-The options for KVM and MultiView might be of value for me when working with Microsoft Endpoint Manager and testing several devices.
-I can now easily connect test devices to my primary monitor and peripherals without having to restructure all cabling at my workplace.
+The KVM and MultiView options might be valuable for me when working with Microsoft Endpoint Manager and testing several devices.
+I can now easily connect test devices to my primary monitor and peripherals without restructuring all cabling at my workplace.

-The built in webcamera with Windows Hello support gives me the possible to sign in passwordless to my devices and services.
-The fact that it is built in to the product makes my desk tidy and clean with less cable cluttering.
+The built-in webcamera with Windows Hello support allows me to sign in password-free to my devices and services.
+The fact that it is built into the product makes my desk tidy and clean, with less cable clutter.

-The base is solid and has a neat design giving me a good place for placing some devices on my desk.
-The monitor also have a standard VESA mount (100x100mm).
+The base is solid and has a neat design, giving me a good place to place some devices on my desk.
+The monitor also has a standard VESA mount (100x100mm).

 The resolution is superb, especially when setting the scaling to 100%!

-I notice that the USB-C cable is not delivering the same amount of power as my Surface Studio is expecting.
+I noticed that the USB-C cable is not delivering the same amount of power as my Surface Studio is expecting.
 This gives a notification in Windows – but the battery gets charged anyhow.

-For a person like me used to work with 2-3 monitors, the first challenge in my daily work on the monitor was the fact that this is only one monitor and I have fewer frames to snap my windows to (windows key + arrows).
-Open windows in full screen on “one of the monitors” is also not available anymore.
+For a person like me who is used to working with 2-3 monitors, the first challenge in my daily work on the monitor was that this is only one monitor, and I have fewer frames to snap my windows to (windows key + arrows).
+Open a full-screen window on “one of the monitors” is also not available anymore.

-FancyZones has an editor allowing to build custom layouts.
-I have made my own layout fitting my needs.
-In this layout I have a handfull of zones where I can place application windows (or snap applications spanding several zones) and a main zone in the middle of the screen with a 1980×1080 size/resolution.
+FancyZones has an editor that allows you to build custom layouts.
+I have made my layout fit my needs.
+In this layout, I have a handful of zones where I can place application windows (or snap applications spanding several zones) and a main zone in the middle of the screen with a size/resolution of 1980×1080.

-It is possible to create several custom zones which can easily be switched with keyboard shortcuts <ctrl>+<alt>+<win>+<number>.
-In this way you can make zone settings fitting the needs for the actual work you are doing.
-In the example below you find my two current custom setups: The first one is the one explained above being used for online meetings – the second one is used for focus work.
+Creating several custom zones that can easily be switched with keyboard shortcuts +++ is possible.
+In this way, you can make zone settings fit the needs of your work.
+In the example below, you find my two current custom setups:

 Another challenge is related to Teams meetings and “sharing of a screen” in a meeting.
-This has been flawless when working with 2-3 monitors where I have been dedicating one monitor for sharing.
-Now that I have one large screen, this is kind of more problematic, because nobody will be able to see anything if I share a screen with 5120×1440 resolution.
-I do have the laptop screen which could be shared, but even this monitor has kind of huge resolution of 2400×1600 in 100% scale.
-I also like to use the laptop screen for notes and sketches in Whiteboard.
+This has been flawless when working with 2-3 monitors where I have dedicated one monitor for sharing.
+Now that I have one large screen, this is more problematic because nobody can see anything if I share a screen with a 5120×1440 resolution.
+I have the laptop screen that could be shared, but even this monitor has a huge resolution of 2400×1600 in 100% scale.
+I also like to use the laptop screen for notes and sketches on the Whiteboard.

-I do believe this is a monitor that will support me well while doing remote work mainly focusing on Microsoft 365, Intune, Endpoint Manager and maybe using several devices for testing and running proof of concepts!
+I believe this monitor will support me well while doing remote work, mainly focusing on Microsoft 365, Intune, and Endpoint Manager, and maybe using several devices for testing and running proof of concepts!